Using the Grid API directly requires advanced configurations. Grid SDK is

 Using the Public Key in API Calls

-Include your public key in the kms_provider_config
+Include your public key in the kms_provider_config when calling:

 Account Verification: